meghanharrington/meghanharrington.github.io/index.md

 <a name = "who"></a>
 # Who is speaking about it ?
-As it is a societal topic, many different people talk about it.
+As gay rights is a societal topic, many different types of people talk about it.
 As we are most interested in **politicians**, let's see what they have to say about it.
 First, let's look at the distribution of politicians in each state.

 <p align="center">
 <img src="distrib_pol.png"  />
   </p>

-In order to get an accurate idea of which states' representatives were speaking the most about gay rights, we normalized the quotes from politicians about gay rights with respect to the states' populations.
-The distributions were similar across all years, so here we can look at 2015 as an example.
+In order to get an accurate idea of which states' representatives are speaking the most about gay rights, we normalize the quotes from politicians about gay rights with respect to the states' populations.
+The distributions are similar across all years, so here we can look at 2015 as an example.

 <p align="center">